DebugSteven/ghc-compiler-errors/PITCHME.md

 Onto Definition & Type Errors!

 Note:
-Assume the code we're looking at is in a file & we don't have the implicit prelude.
+Assume the code we're looking at is in a file & we're going to turn off the implicit prelude for our first example.
+I'll remind you to turn it back on afterwards.
 We'll continue using the REPL to check ourselves as we go!

 ---